 In California, family courts have the authority to award spousal support (alimony).
 Spousal support is the money the court can order the higher wage earner to pay to the other spouse each month.
 There are two types of spousal support orders that a court may render – pendente lite (temporary) and final (permanent).
 The amount of money for each of these two types of spousal support is derived differently as they each serve a different purpose.

-If you are in the process of terminating your marriage, you may be able to obtain temporary spousal support.
+Temporary spousal support is typically based on a mathematical formula.
+Generally, the guideline for temporary spousal support is 40% of the higher wage earner’s income, less 50% of the other party’s income.
 Temporary spousal support is intended to maintain the status quo of marital living conditions as close as possible until a final division of marital estate.